Origins of the Qin

 In this regard, though, it is interesting to consider the possibility that Chinese qin- and se-style instruments (i.e., not two specific instruments but two instrument types: zithers without frets or movable bridges, and zithers with one or the other; further) were descended from board zithers (which have no soundbox).
 In this case the sound box of the Chu instruments could be considered as possibly an intermediate step, or at least as instruments that did have an influence on the development of the qin.
 Once again, though, the lack of archaeological information from northern China makes this entirely speculative.

-On the other hand, while we know that the people of Chu had the character "se", the character "qin" has not been found in pre-Han Chu writings or archaeological objects.
-The later variety within the zither family suggests there could well have been more types of local zithers than the limited types that have been found in the small region of southern Hubei and northern Hunan.
+On the other hand, while we know that the people of Chu had the character "se", the character "qin" has not been found in pre-Han Chu writings (it is thus perhaps puzzling that it does appear on at least one archaeological object, a bamboo slip found next to a qin in tomb 2 at Mawang Dui).
+The variety that developed later within the zither family suggests there could well have been more types of local zithers than the limited types that have been found in the small region of southern Hubei and northern Hunan.
 Within this context, several factors favor the scenario in which the excavated qin-styles resulted from the modification of an already existing local qin-style, one which archaeologists have not yet been able to find.
 One such factor is the antiquity of the character "qin" and the long tradition that it is different from the se; this difference is generally considered to be its lack of frets or movable bridges.
 Another factor is the tradition that says the qin originally had five strings, eventually expanding to seven: in contrast, the number of strings on the unearthed qin-styles was decreasing.

 (Return)